nseraglio/PodCounter/README.md

 1. Use a board with a bright blue color.
 2. Pods must not touch or be very close to each other.
 Pods that are touching will be counted as a single pod.
 3. Avoid placing any objects on the board other than the pods and the white reference label.
-4. Refer to the image at `example/pods_counting/counted/314_MB-DOP_1.jpg` to see how the pods and the label should be positioned and what happens when pods touch.
+4. Refer to the image at `example/pods_counting/counted/314_MB-DOP_1.jpg` to see how the pods and the label should be positioned and what happens when pods touch (pods 4, 22, and 55).